zdravkov/kendo-docs/api/dataviz/chart.md

 * "insideBase" - the label is positioned inside, near the base of the bar. ** Applicable for bar and column series. **
 * "insideEnd" - the label is positioned inside, near the end of the point. ** Applicable for bar, column, donut, pie and radarColumn series. **
 * "left" - the label is positioned to the left of the marker. ** Applicable for series that render points, incl. bubble. **
 * "outsideEnd" - the label is positioned outside, near the end of the point. ** Applicable for bar, column, donut, pie and radarColumn series.
-Not applicable for stacke
+Not applicable for stacked series.
 * "right" - the label is positioned to the right of the marker. ** Applicable for series that render points, incl. bubble. **
 * "top" - the label is positioned at the top of the segment. ** Applicable for funnel series **
 * "bottom" - the label is positioned at the bottom of the segment. ** Applicable for funnel series **